“MY BICEPS AREN’T GROWING…”

 We don’t put the weight down.

-We just rest pause.
+We just rest pause, holding the bar.

 You’ll see that after about 10 or 15 seconds you can crank out another three reps.
 Then you rest again 10 to 15 seconds, and try for another two or three reps.
 Then ultimately you’re getting into single reps.